-One option is an Open Toe Satin Stitch Foot.
+One option is an Open Toe Satin Stitch Foot (at the left in our photo).
 This foot has a very wide opening in the front, so you have a clear view of your work.
 The bottom is very slightly recessed so it can easily travel over a dense satin stitch.

-Finally, the Satin Stitch Foot, which is a standard accessory with most Janome machines, is great for appliqué.
+Finally, the basic Satin Stitch Foot, (at the right in our photo) which is a standard accessory with most Janome machines, is great for appliqué.
 This foot is clear, so you have a better view of your stitches.
 The slightly recessed bottom is the same as its Open Toe cousin.
 And, the bright red arrow at the front of the foot provides an excellent stitching guide as you twist and turn.